-As a freshman or sophomore on FieldLevel, it is important to set yourself and your profile up for success as your high school career progresses.
+As a freshman or sophomore on FieldLevel, it is important to set your profile up for success as your high school career progresses.
 That way, you are prepared when college coaches start to engage with you.

 1. Commit to being a student-athlete first